CF1004/YTMusic_Playlist_Scraper/README.md

 ```

--After running the first 2 Python scripts you get all data.
-Here is an
+After running the first two Python scripts, playlist and track data are extracted and ready for import.
 ## 🧠 Example Output

 Playlist: Black Music - Best Of